-Priority Fall 2021 applications are due August 20th.
+Priority Fall 2021 applications are due August 20.
 Additional applications will be reviewed on a rolling basis.
 To apply, please submit a CV, cover letter, and writing sample to email@example.com.
-Your cover letter should state your policy area (s) preference and any prior experience in that field.
+Your cover letter should state your policy area (or areas) of preference and any prior relevant experience.

 Joe Lonsdale is the Founder and Chairman of the Cicero Institute.
-He is a partner at 8VC, an Austin-based venture capital firm which manages ~$3.5 billion.
+He is a partner at 8VC, an Austin-based venture capital firm which manages approximately $5 billion.
 He was an early institutional investor in many notable companies including Wish, Oculus, Oscar, Illumio, Blend, RelateIQ, Joby Aviation, Guardant Health, and Synthego, and in 2016 and 2017 was the youngest member of the Forbes 100 Midas List, which uses LP data to rank venture capital investors globally.

 Joe received a BS in Computer Science from Stanford in 2003.
 He often lectures and writes on entrepreneurship, technology, and public policy.